jknowles/dataviz4ed/dataviz4ed2014.md

 ## Group Exercise

 Visualize some education data.
 Imagine we have the following dimensions and want to present more of them on a plot like that on the right.
-Sketch out your result with your group.
+Think about a story you might want to tell and then sketch out your result with your group.

 *** left